 What is Load Balancing?

-- Round-Robin – Requests are distributed between the backend servers sequentially.
+- Round-Robin – Requests are distributed between the backend servers sequentially (one after the other).

 - Least Connections – New requests are sent to the backend server with the fewest current connections.